 * Click here for rating key

-Salt Factory Restaurant Review: The same folks who brought Little Alley Steaks to Roswell are behind Salt Factory, a gastropub that embraces a wide variety of culinary traditions.
-The name references the expensive pink salts that come from the Himalayan Mountains.
+Salt Factory Restaurant Review: Salt Factory is a gastropub that embraces a wide variety of culinary traditions.
+The name references the expensive pink Himalayan salt.
+The Roswell location, the original, fills a historic space, bringing the texture of old brick to bear on the interior, trimmed out in dark woods.
 One might start with a rich, spicy she-crab soup, a dish straight from the Carolina/Georgia/north Florida low country.
-Done in the Southern manner, the chicken potpie starts with Springer Mountain, Georgia, chicken.
-Longtime local sausage maker Patak Meats Products in Austell provides several of the choices on the cured meats platter, such as a compelling smoked liverwurst.
+Shepherd's pie is properly prepared with lamb.
+New Orleans barbecued shrimp is paired with local grits.
+Longtime sausage maker Patak Meats Products in Austell provides a couple of the choices on the cured-meats platter, such as a compelling smoked liverwurst and the Hungarian sausage.
 Pizza is a strong suit, with crisp crusts and inventive toppings.
-A raft of burgers, including one based on quinoa, also is offered.
-The place is packed even on weekday nights, understandably as most main dishes are priced around $20, the peppercorn-crusted sashimi-grade tuna being the sole exception.
+A raft of burgers, including one based on quinoa, is offered.
+For dessert, apple crisp and a brownie are always available, but other choices will vary from day to day.
 The fairly lengthy wine list is serviceable and includes some unusual selections.
-The array of bourbon and Scotch is quite thought-provoking.
+The array of small-batch bourbon and single-malt Scotch is quite thought-provoking.
 Also located at 102 S. Main St., Alpharetta, 770-752-1888; and 8690 Main St., Woodstock, 678-903-6225.